Ortolan bunting

 The ortolan (Emberiza hortulana), also called ortolan bunting, is a Eurasian bird in the bunting family Emberizidae, a passerine family now separated by most modern scholars from the finches, Fringillidae.
 The genus name Emberiza is from Alemannic German Embritz, a bunting.
 The specific name hortulana is from the Italian name for this bird, ortolana.
 The English ortolan is derived from Middle French hortolan, "gardener".

 The ortolan is served in French cuisine, typically cooked and eaten whole.
 Traditionally, diners cover their heads with their napkin or a towel while eating the delicacy.
-The bird is so widely eaten that its French populations dropped dangerously low, leading to laws restricting its use in 1999.
-In September 2007, the French government announced its intent to enforce long-ignored laws protecting the bird.
+The ortolan was so widely eaten that its French populations had dropped dangerously low by the 1990s.
+French laws protecting the bird, and an EU-wide prohibition against killing or capturing it, have had little effect on the ortolan's numbers.